abossard/architecture-center/docs/checklist/dev-ops.md

 **Use configuration management.** Configuration changes should be planned, visible to operations, and recorded.
 This could take the form of a configuration management database, or a "configuration as code" approach.
 Configuration should be audited regularly to ensure that what's expected is actually in place.

-**Get an Azure support plan and understand the process.** Azure offers a number of support options.
+**Get an Azure support plan and understand the process.** Azure offers a number of [support plans][azure-support-plans].
 Decide on the right plan for your needs, and make sure the entire team knows how to use it.
 Team members should understand the details of the plan, how the support process works, and how to open a support ticket with Azure.

 **Follow least-privilege principles when granting access to resources.** Carefully manage access to resources.
 Access should be denied by default, unless a user is explicitly given access to a resource.
 Only grant a user access to what they need to complete their tasks.
-Track user permissions and perform regular security audits. <!-- link to RBAC -->
+Track user permissions and perform regular security audits.

-**Automate access management.** Assigning user accounts and access to resources should not be a manual process.
-Use an identity and access management system like Azure Active Directory to centrally manage permissions and roles applied to resources and applications.
+**Use role-based access control.** Assigning user accounts and access to resources should not be a manual process.
+Use [Role-Based Access Control][rbac] (RBAC) grant access based on [Azure Active Directory][azure-ad] identities and groups.

 **Use a bug tracking system to track issues.** Without a good way to track issues, it's easy to miss items, duplicate work, or introduce additional problems.
 Don't rely on informal person-to-person communication to track the status of bugs.
 Use a bug tracking tool to record details about problems, assign resources to address them, and provide an audit trail of progress and status.